maxshafer/shafer-research-group/content/authors/Neobri/_index.md

 ---
 # Display name
-title: L. attenuatus
+title: N. brichardi

 # Username (this should match the folder name)
 authors:
-  - fish2
+  - Neobri

 # Is this the primary user of the site?
 superuser: false